IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 ## See also

-All of TomTom IndiGO's [UI controls](/tomtom-indigo/documentation/development/ui-controls).
+All of TomTom Digital Cockpit's [UI controls](/tomtom-digital-cockpit/documentation/development/ui-controls).